random42/passport-spid/README.md

 - Built on the latest versions of [node-saml](https://github.com/node-saml/node-saml) and [passport-saml](https://github.com/node-saml/passport-saml)
 - Full typings for the SPID metadata specs
 - Custom SAML options, if SPID compliant
-- Custom request cache
+- Custom request cache (example with Redis, but you can use a js Map)
-- Custom function to get Identity Providers' registry XML
+- Load identity providers from xml metadata

 ## Install